Rotterdam The Hague Airport: Busiest routes

-Ground transportation
+Ground transport

 Bus

 The airport is served by bus line 33, which runs between Rotterdam Centraal, the airport, and further to Meijersplein station.
 At Meijersplein, transfers are available to metro line E, with frequent service to Den Haag Centraal, Rotterdam Centraal and Rotterdam city center.

 Car

 The airport is situated next to the busy A13/E19 motorway, which makes it easily accessible via car.